Arnuh/HeavenMS/README.md

 #### Configuring the project

-Now open NetBeans, and click "New project...".
-Opt for creating one "with existent code".
+Now open Intellij, and click File, New, Project from Existing Sources.

 In doubt where the project should be located, consider placing it on the same directory you've opted to place the server files.

-When prompted for location of source packages, navigate through the file system reaching the server files, and select the "src" folder.
-Next, click "Finish".
+When prompted for location of source packages, navigate through the file system reaching the server files and select the source folder(To be sure you can select pom.xml).
+Next, click "Ok".

-Inside the project you might encounter some code errors, you have yet to set the core JARs of the project.

-From the project hierarchy, right-click the project and select "Properties" -> "Libraries" -> "Add JAR/Folder".

-Locate the folder "cores" inside the root directory of the server files and manually configure those cores on NetBeans (mina-core, slf4j-api, ...).

-Finally, select "Clean and Build project" to build the JAR file for the MapleStory server.
+Finally, select "Maven" on the right and expand HeavenMS, Lifecycle.
+Run "package" to build the JAR file for the MapleStory server.

 #### Launching the server